azzam2912/pegon-ui/src/componentPage/WikiPage/Scripts/mon-burmese.md

 * Independent consonants by default are followed by the "a" vowel.
 For example ဗက by itself would be read as baka, not bak or bk.
 * Independent vowels are vowels that can stand by itself without relying on အ.
 It is used when writing a syllable that consists of only one vowel and no consonant.
 For example, ika would be written as ဣက.
 * Dependent vowels are vowels that cannot stand on its own.
 Usually it is attached to a consonant or a vowel threshold (အ) in order to function.
 For example, bi would be written as ဗိ.
-* Virama (ံ) is also called the vowel killer.
+* Asat (်) is also called the vowel killer.
 This is used to kill vowels from syllables.
 For example when put on က it would kill the a sound making the sound just a regular k.
 For example ဗက (baka) when the virama is added becomes ဗကံ (bak).
 * Medials are consonants that stand in the middle of a syllable.
 Usually it is used when forming word that has 2 consonants prior to a vowel.
 For example, thee r in tri is a medial.

 ### Independent Consonants :